 - Trip or equipment hazards – are there any cables or guy ropes that people could trip over?
 Is there glass people could bump into?
 Could people come into contact with generators or other electrical equipment?
-Is there a chance equipment could get wet?
+Is there equipment that could get wet?

 - Crowd management hazards – could crushing/overcrowding occur?
-How would aggressive/drunken behaviour be handled?
+How would aggressive/drunken behavior be handled?
 Could people be at risk around roads or car parks?

 - Crew hazards – how will you protect those working for you from lifting and carrying injuries?
 If you invest in lifting equipment you’ll need to comply with PUWER and LOLER regulations (guides provided by Penny Hydraulics).

 - First aid hazards – could people become injured through the activities of your event?
 What injuries could occur?
 Could runners suffer heat exhaustion in high temperatures?
 What would happen if an attendee suffered a heart attack?

 - Weather hazards – could the ground become slippery when wet?
 Could the wind pose a risk to the stability of your structures?
 Could equipment get wet or become overheated?

 - Environmental hazards – could event activities damage the venue or site?
 Could rubbish pose a risk to wildlife?
 Could contamination occur from any spillages?

 - Fire hazards – how will you control smoking in the venue or onsite?
 Could campers use barbeques or stoves?
 Could an electrical fire occur?
 Are there fire extinguishers?

 - Catering hazards – could ovens or hot water urns cause a risk?
 How will food allergies be handled?
 Are the containers for hot food and drink suitable?

 - Child protection hazards – is there a risk of children becoming lost?
 Could there be allegations or abuse or neglect – do staff need to be DBS checked?